rheiland/xml2jupyter/README.md

 # xml2jupyter
-Map XML parameters into Jupyter widgets and create a GUI (for the PhysiCell simulation code)
+Map XML elements into Jupyter widgets and create a GUI (for the PhysiCell simulation code).